pressjitsu/pj-page-cache-red/readme.txt

 * Serves stale cache during regeneration
 * Configurable list of ignored cookies and request variables

-For an installation and configuration guide please visit the [full documentation](https://github.com/pressjitsu/pj-page-cache).
+For an installation and configuration guide please visit the [full documentation on GitHub](https://github.com/pressjitsu/pj-page-cache-red).

 == Installation ==